alexgdmx/OCP-manual-sts/README.md

 role_arn = arn:aws:iam::0987654321:role/prefix-role-manual-sts-manual-sts
 ```

-Or we can run the command **aws iam  assume-role-with-web-identity**, it is the similar behavior when you use any language SDK, like boto3 in python.
+Another option is run the command **aws iam assume-role-with-web-identity**.
+It is the similar behavior when you use any language SDK, like boto3 in Python.

 ```
 [root@bastion]# TOKEN=$(cat /var/run/secrets/openshift/serviceaccount/token)